nikitavoloboev/data/package-managers/nix/nix.md

 - [Domen Kožar, Lead DevOps, Nix workshop](https://www.youtube.com/watch?v=BjRGlKNHeEc)
 - [Cheap Docker images with Nix](http://lethalman.blogspot.com/2016/04/cheap-docker-images-with-nix_15.html)
 - [When to use declarative approach and when not](https://www.reddit.com/r/NixOS/comments/95vczu/when_to_use_declarative_approach_and_when_not/)
+- [example-nix](https://github.com/shajra/example-nix#readme) - A way to develop software with Nix.